 Frank and Joe and Richard Errington got out of the camp by volunteering to work as carpenters.
 It turned out they were sent to Candelaria, south of Manila, to rebuild a bridge that had been destroyed during the retreat.
 Frank recalled, “One day they loaded us up in trucks to take us from O’Donnell to the bridge.
 Along the way, we passed a pregnant Filipino lady holding a little boy.
 The kid waved the V for victory sign at us.
 A Jap soldier ran right over there, stabbed the woman in the stomach, and cut that little kid’s fingers off.
 They laughed all the way to the bridge.
 That made us mad as hell, but there was nothing we could do.”

-He next went to Lipa to build another detail.
+The POWs next went to Lipa to build another detail.
 The mosquitoes were the biggest problem facing the POWs and their clothing was no protection from them.
+The Japanese gave the POWs mosquito netting to sleep under.
+Every six POWs shared one net.
 The POWs slept on the ground in the courtyard of the Catholic church and began going to church each day.
-Inside the church, the Filipinos gave them food that could be eaten during the time they were in the church.
+The priest would darken the church and as the POWs prayed bananas, mangos, eggs, or something else that they could eat while inside the church were given to them by the Filipinos.
 No one was ever punished, so it appears the Filipinos were never caught giving the POWs food.

 Frank began having malaria attacks and was put on the kitchen detail when the POWs were moved to the site where the next bridge to be built was located.
 About half of the POWs from the detail were sent to Cabanatuan – the camp that was opened to replace Camp O’Donnell – because of illness.
 Frank worked as a cook and cooked rice in a 5-gallon can.
 He also cook camotes (a native sweet potato) which was the only vegetable the POWs got.
 At the new worksite, the POWs lived on the second floor of a sugar mill.
 The one good thing about it was when it rained they stayed dry.
 Apparently, the Japanese felt that Frank was sick and sent him to Cabanatuan with the really sick POWs when the work on the bridge ended.

 No sooner did he enter the camp than he was picked for a work detail that brought rice to the camp every day.
 The POWs in the camp had to carry 105-pound bags of rice.
-Frank admitted he probably was selected because while on the kitchen detail he had put on weight.
-He worked on the detail for about a month when he was selected for another detail with another POW.
+Frank admitted he probably was selected because while on the kitchen detail, he had put on weight.
+He worked on the detail for about a month when he was selected for another detail.
 The POWs loaded and unloaded Japanese supplies and were able to steal food since there were many different fruits and vegetables.
-The guard with them on this detail gave them a lot of freedom, and they went to the barrio’s market and bought soap and vitamins and smuggled them into the camp.
+The guard with them on this detail gave them a lot of freedom, and they went to the barrio’s market and bought soap and vitamins, and smuggled them into the camp.
 Frank got the money that he used by selling cookies made from crushed rice to the POW officers in the camp.

 One day while unloading rice from a truck, two Japanese guards walked past the POWs carrying the heads of four American POWs who had tried to escape.
 Frank recalled that their tongues were hanging out of their mouths.
 The detail came to an end after six months when a POW was caught stealing food.
 The man was executed by the Japanese.